 Heard of polarized sunglasses but not sure of their benefits?
 Polarized shades are especially crucial if you're an outdoorsy, under-the-sun person — these sunglasses reduce that intense glare of blinding light that usually appears on, say, ocean water or crisp snow, making it much easier for you to see things in nature as they really are.

 Sunglasses For Wide Heads

-Don't laugh: big heads can create a whole host of style problems, like making it impossible to don a chic hat at the beach.
+Don't laugh: Big heads can create a whole host of style problems, like making it impossible to don a chic hat at the beach.
 When it comes to sunglasses, though, more eyewear designers are taking note and better specifying their styles as "wide" or "extra wide."
-The glasses below are all from eyewear brands that specialize in wider fits — which means no more indents on your temples.
+The glasses below are all from eyewear brands that offer wider fits — which means no more indents on your temples.